Trump briefed on Hurricane Irma at Camp David

 Trump was briefed by teleconference on the hurricane's projected path, evacuation plans and preparations for response and recovery, White House press secretary Sarah Sanders said.

-The President received the update at Camp David, where he is meeting with Cabinet members this weekend.

-Trump also spoke by phone Sunday morning with the governors of Alabama, Georgia, South Carolina and Tennessee, Sanders said.
+The President, who has been meeting with Cabinet members at Camp David this weekend, spoke by phone Sunday morning with the governors of Alabama, Georgia, South Carolina and Tennessee, Sanders said.
 Florida Gov. Rick Scott mentioned the call to CNN anchor Jake Tapper on "State of the Union."

-Vice President Mike Pence and Cabinet members will visit Federal Emergency Management Agency headquarters Sunday for an update on the hurricane, Sanders announced.
+Vice President Mike Pence and other Cabinet members also visited FEMA's headquarters Sunday afternoon.

+While there, Pence told reporters Trump has been monitoring the storm around the clock and has directed the full resources of the government to help in the response.

+"This continues to be a very dangerous storm," Pence said, calling Irma a hurricane of "epic proportions."
+He reiterated that citizens need to heed the warnings of local officials either to shelter in place, if directed to do so, or evacuate.

+The briefing the President received at Camp David caused Trump "great concern" because, as the hurricane moves up the west coast of the state, the storm surge could result in deaths, Pence told CNN.

+"We need to take this seriously," he said.
+"We need to remain vigilant."

-On Saturday, the President said he approved emergency declarations in Florida, Georgia, South Carolina, Puerto Rico and the US Virgin Islands.
+On Saturday, Trump said he approved emergency declarations in Florida, Georgia, South Carolina, Puerto Rico and the US Virgin Islands.

 "My administration is monitoring the situation around the clock, and we're in constant communications with all of the governors, with the state and local officials," Trump said in a video of the meeting released by the White House.